 • targets (Callable[[FrozenTrial], Sequence[float]] | None) - A function that returns a tuple of target values to display.
 The argument to this function is FrozenTrial. targets must be None or return 2 or 3 values. axis_order and targets cannot be used at the same time.
-If study.n_objectives is neither 2 nor 3, targets must be specified.
+If the number of objectives is neither 2 nor 3, targets must be specified.